 Blanche \b-lan-che, bl(a)-nche\ as a girls' name is of Old French and Old German origin, and the meaning of Blanche is "white, pure".
 Originally a nickname for a blonde, "blanc".
 It became associated with whiteness as in purity, and beauty.
 It was introduced into England as a given name by the Normans.
 Blanche DuBois is a character in Tennessee William's "A Streetcar Named Desire".

 For more information, see also the related girl name Candida.

 Charted below is the birth name popularity of Blanche for girls.
 Blanche reached its peak rank of #53 in the U.S. then, but is not listed currently.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Statistics, 2014)

 Displayed below is a comparison of the popularity of the girl name Blanche and corresponding names.
-Popular variation forms of Blanche listed in the Top 1000 are Bianca (#360 a year ago), Blanca, Blanch and Candida.
-Usage of these girl names was at its most widespread during the years 1920-1929 and is now much lower, with the versions Blanca, Blanch, Blanche and Candida becoming less in vogue.
+Popular variation forms of Blanche are Bianca (#360 a year ago), Blanca, Blanch and Candida.
+Usage of these girl names was at its most widespread during the years 1920-1929 (usage of 0.402%) and is now much lower (usage 0.128%, down 68.2%), with the versions Blanca, Blanch, Blanche and Candida becoming less in vogue.
 Bianca (#360) is the most chic name for newborns among these.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Statistics, 2014)

 A suggested similar baby name is Blancha.
 This name tends to be less commonly used than Blanche.